influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.15/introduction/installation.md

 {{< tab-content-container >}}
 <!---------- BEGIN Ubuntu & Debian ---------->
 {{% tab-content %}}
-For instructions on how to manually install the Debian package from a file, please see the [downloads page](https://influxdata.com/downloads/).

 Debian and Ubuntu users can install the latest stable version of Telegraf using the `apt-get` package manager.

 **Ubuntu:** Add the InfluxData repository with the following commands: